Financial market 'pause party' makes Fed rate cut less likely

 That doesn’t mean an end of volatility or a guarantee of profits, but rather that risks are properly priced and that the use of leverage – investments made with borrowed money – is kept within safe limits.

-Keeping an eye on stock valuations here.jpg
+Keeping an eye on stock valuations tmsnrt.rs/2Dr6u5z

 That’s a key reason why even policymakers focused on maintaining high levels of employment, like Boston Fed president Eric Rosengren, at times have taken on a hawkish tone in favor of rate increases.
 The worse outcome for workers, Rosengren and others have said, would be to let markets inflate too much, and crash again, even if that means risking a bit higher unemployment in the interim.